antonkratz/genome-research-edgeR-DESeq2/readme.md

 wget http://genome.cshlp.org/content/suppl/2014/06/05/gr.164095.113.DC1/Supplemental_Table.S3.xlsx
 ```

-Open the table with gnumeric 1.12.24.

-Export the first sheet as ASCII:
+Export the first sheet as ASCII.
+To do this open the table with a spreadsheet application, here I use gnumeric 1.12.24.

 ```
 "Data -> Export Data -> Export as CSV file..."